Boundedness from below conditions for a general scalar potential of two real scalars fields and the Higgs boson

-Clearly, such a polynomial of the degree $4$ can define a 4th order 3-dimensional symmetric tensor, and hence, the vacuum stability of such a scalar potential is equivalent to the positive definiteness of such a tensor.
-So this requires an analytically necessary and sufficient condition of positive definiteness.
-For a 4th order 2 dimensional symmetric tensor, the analytical condition of its positive definiteness traced back to ones of the Refs.
+Clearly, such a quartic homogeneous polynomial defines a 4th order 3 dimensional symmetric tensor $\mathcal{V} = (v_{ijkl})$, and hence, the boundedness from below of such a scalar potential involves the positive (semi-)definiteness of such a tensor $\mathcal{V} $.
+So this requires an analytic condition of positive (semi-)definiteness.
+For a 4th order 2 dimensional symmetric tensor, the analytical condition of the positive definiteness traced back to ones of Refs.
 Gadem-Li \cite{GL1964}, Ku \cite{K1965} and Jury-Mansour \cite{JM1981}.
 Wang-Qi \cite{WQ2005} improved their proof and conclusions.
-However, the above result depend on the discriminant of such a polynomial.
+However, the above result depends on the discriminant of such a polynomial.
 Recently, Guo \cite{G2020} showed a new necessary and sufficient condition without the discriminant.
 Very recently, Qi-Song-Zhang \cite{QSZ20202} gave a new necessary and sufficient condition other than the above results.
-Hasan-Hasan \cite{HH1996} claimed that a necessary and sufficient condition of positive definiteness of 4th order 3-dimensional symmetric tensor was proved without the discriminant.
-However, there is a problem in their process of argumentation.
-In 1998, Fu \cite{F1998} pointed out that Hasan-Hasan's results are all sufficient only.
-Until now, we don't know the analytically necessary and sufficient condition of positive definiteness for a 4th order 3-dimensional symmetric tensor.
+Hasan-Hasan \cite{HH1996} claimed that a necessary and sufficient condition of positive definiteness was proved without the discriminant.
+However, there is a problem in their argumentations.
+In 1998, Fu \cite{F1998} pointed out that Hasan-Hasan's results are sufficient only.
+Song \cite{S2021} gave several analytically sufficient conditions of the positive definiteness of 4th order 3 dimensional symmetric tensor.
+Until now, peoples have not found an analytically necessary and sufficient condition of positive definiteness for a 4th order 3 dimensional symmetric tensor.

-In this paper, we mainly concentration on the analytical expressions of positive definiteness for a special 4th order tensor given by \eqref{eq:12}.
-More precisely, by means of Qi-Song-Zhang's result, we first show an analytically necessary and sufficient condition of positive definiteness of 4th order 2 dimensional symmetric tensors.
-Secondly, with the help of this conclusion, we discuss positive definiteness of a 4th order 3-dimension symmetric tensor defined by \eqref{eq:12}.
-Then these analytical conditions are the vacuum stability conditions for the potential \eqref{eq:12} of two real scalar fields $\phi_1$ and $\phi_1$ and the Higgs doublet $\mathbf{H}$.
+In this paper, we mainly concentrate on the analytical expressions of positive definiteness for a special 4th order tensor given by \eqref{eq:13}.
+More precisely, by means of Qi-Song-Zhang's result, we first show an analytically necessary and sufficient condition of positive (semi-)definiteness of 4th order 2 dimensional symmetric tensors.
+Secondly, with the help of this conclusion, we discuss positive (semi-)definiteness of a 4th order 3-dimension symmetric tensor defined by \eqref{eq:13}.
+Then these analytic conditions are the necessary and sufficient conditions of the boundedness from below for a scalar potential \eqref{eq:12} of two real scalar fields $\phi_1$ and $\phi_1$ and the Higgs doublet $\mathbf{H}$.
+4mm